 - Mentor Program: Willamette’s Attorney-Mentor Program matches you with an attorney during your first year of law school.
 Your Mentor will expose you to the practice of law, introduce you to other attorneys and provide support during your first year of law school.
 This is your first connection in your new professional community.

-- Networking Events: The Placement Office hosts networking events at the law school during the school year to meet attorneys and judges.
+- Networking Events: The Office of Career Planning & Development hosts networking events at the law school during the school year to meet attorneys and judges.
 Additionally, we sponsor tables or attendance for students at professional events in Salem and Portland to expose you to attorneys and judges in various settings.

 - Alumni & Attorney Connections: Your career advisor will help you connect to attorneys in traditional practice, government, non-profits or alternative careers to help you explore practice areas and build your professional community.
-We provide a step-by-step instruction on how to conduct an informational interview with professional contacts and give you an opportunity to practice at the Boot Camp.
+We provide step-by-step instructions on how to conduct an informational interview with professional contacts and give you an opportunity to practice.
 Willamette also has a strong network of alumni in different geographic areas who volunteer as geographic mentors.
 These attorneys and judges can connect you to the local community – and, they become part of your professional connections.

 As a student, your professional connections will help you gain firsthand knowledge about legal careers, help you transition from student to professional, connect you to other professionals, and let you know about job opportunities as a law student.
 As a graduate, your professional community will answer legal questions, recommend you for bar committees or other community organizations, refer clients for private practice, and keep you informed about employment openings.

 Practical Skills on Your Resume